Charles Schwab Review

-Like other full-service brokers, Schwab delivers a full suite of products and services.
-Charles Schwab provides a full offering, from stock and options trading to fixed income and retirement guidance.
-This includes every account type under the sun including Individual, Joint, Traditional IRA, Roth IRA, Rollover IRA, Inherited IRA, Custodial IRA, 529 plans, charitable accounts, and even estate and trust accounts.
+Like other full-service brokers, Schwab delivers a complete suite of products and services.
+Charles Schwab provides everything from stocks (including fractional shares) and options trading to fixed income and retirement guidance.
+This includes every account type under the sun, including Individual, Joint, Traditional IRA, Roth IRA, Rollover IRA, Inherited IRA, Custodial IRA, 529 plans, charitable accounts, and even estate and trust accounts.
 The list goes on and on.

-Retirement: For retirement, account services goes beyond offering IRA accounts for self-direct investors.
-Customers can also elect to have their assets managed through Schwab's robo advisor service, Intelligent Portfolios.
-For human advice, Intelligent Portfolios Premium provides clients unlimited one on one guidance from a Certified Financial Planner (CFP) for $30/month, after a $300 one-time planning fee.
-No question, Schwab ranks as our top broker for IRAs.
+Retirement: For retirement, account services go beyond offering IRA accounts for self-direct investors.
+Customers can also elect to have their assets managed through Schwab's robo-advisor service, Intelligent Portfolios.
+For personal advice, Intelligent Portfolios Premium provides clients unlimited one on one guidance from a Certified Financial Planner (CFP) for $30/month, after a $300 one-time planning fee.
+No question, Schwab ranks as our top broker for IRA accounts.

 Commissions & Fees

-For trading stocks or options, Charles Schwab is priced evenly with its closest full-service competitors.
-Stock and ETF trades are $0, options trades are just $0.65 per contract, and the broker offers 3,422 NTF (no transaction fee) mutual funds.
-Even better for investors, Charles Schwab is the only broker alongside Fidelity to list the price improvement received on eligible orders, which is important transparency for order execution quality.
+At Schwab, stock and ETF trades are $0, and options trades are just $0.65 per contract.
+Even better for investors, Schwab is the only broker alongside Fidelity to list the price improvement received on eligible orders, which is important transparency for order execution quality.

 Schwab pricing summary: